 Close-up shot of lazurite rock, aka lapis lazuli

 The pigment was imported to Europe by Italian traders in the 15th century, where it was renamed ‘ultramarine’, from the Latin word ‘ultramarinus’ which translates to ‘beyond the sea’.
 Egyptians loved this bold colour and would pulverize lapis lazuli stones to mix with animal fat or vegetable gum, creating a thick blue paste.
 Elusive in nature, the pigment symbolised power and wealth, and became the most sought-after colour in medieval Europe.
 For hundreds of years, lapis lazuli rivalled even the price of gold.

 With the emergence of lapis lazuli, Egyptians longed for a more stable and accessible pigment.
 This led them to manufacture their own type of blue, called ‘Egyptian blue’, which quickly spread throughout the ancient world.
 Soon after, many other variations were created by scientists and chemists, and up until this day, more pigments of blue are continually being discovered.

 Blue In The Ancient World

 What does the colour blue mean in a historical context?
 Perhaps brought by its beauty and extreme rarity, the colour blue was associated with old magic, and Egyptians adorned the dead bodies of their royalty with lapis lazuli paste.

-They used it for their jewelry and amulets, believing that it will defend them from jealousy or ‘the evil eye’.
-The Eye of Horus, also known as wadjet, is an ancient Egyptian symbol of protection, royal power, and good health that is often illustrated using the colour blue.
+They used it for their jewellery and amulets, believing that it will defend them from jealousy or ‘the evil eye’.
+The Eye of Horus, also known as Wadjet, is an ancient Egyptian symbol of protection, royal power, and good health that is often illustrated using the colour blue.